-This innovation comes from Stanford University, where students are developing a Shazam for Mosquitoes of sorts.
-It will be an application for smartphones, that would record the beats of mosquito wings and then use these sounds to identify what type of mosquito it is.
-On top of that, this type of application would also allow the developers to create a comprehensive map of mosquito distribution, which also could help people avoid mosquitoes, because they would know beforehand, which mosquitoes live in which are of the world.
+Today’s innovation comes from Stanford University.
+Here, students are developing a Shazam for mosquitoes.
+This smartphone application will record the buzz of mosquito wings and then use that sound to identify the type of mosquito it is.
+On top of that, this type of application would allow the developers to create a comprehensive map of mosquito distribution.
+This map could help people avoid mosquitoes because they would know beforehand exactly what mosquitoes live in each area.

-How can the wind beating of a mosquito can decipher one mosquito species from another?
-Well, since mosquitoes use their beating wings to attract mates, and one species of mosquitoes mates only with the same species, then each species of mosquitoes have a distinctive sound that their wings make.
-So therefore these wing sounds can easily be used to tell which species mosquito is near you.
+How can you differentiate mosquito species using nothing more than their buzz?
+Well, mosquitoes use their buzzing wings to attract mates.
+Since each species of mosquito only mates within the same species, each species needs to have a distinctive buzz.
+Luckily for us, that means these wing sounds can easily be used to tell which species mosquito is near you.

-But are our cellphones really able to record the barely noticeable sounds that the wings of a mosquito makes?
-The answer is yes, because the sounds that mosquito wings make are so distinct, that they can be picked up even by our old flip phones.
-So your high tech smartphones should have no problem whatsoever to help you avoid mosquitoes.
-And since all the app will need is less than a half of second of the sound, you won’t even have to go chase after mosquitoes.
-Just raise your smartphone in the air when you see a mosquito flying by and you are good to go.
+Are our cellphones really able to record the faint sound of a mosquito’s wings?
+Yes, because the buzzing sounds that mosquitoes make are so distinct that they can even our old flip phones can pick them up.
+Your high-tech smartphones should have no problem helping you avoid mosquitoes.
+Since the app will need less than half a second of sound to work, you won’t even have to go chase after the mosquitoes.
+Just raise your smartphone into the air when there’s a mosquito nearby and you’ll be good to go.

-Overall I think this is a wonderful way, how we could better fight against mosquitoes in the future, because we would know, if the mosquitoes around us can potentially infect us with Zika, West Nile virus, Malaria or any other mosquito-borne disease.
-So let’s hope that this type of app will be available to us sooner rather than later.
+Overall, this seems like a wonderful tool to aid in the fight against mosquitoes in the future.
+It would be quite helpful to know if the mosquitoes around us are potential carries of Zika, West Nile virus, malaria, or any other mosquito-borne disease.
+So, let’s hope that this type of app will be available soon.